y-scope/clp-ffi-py/README.md

 * [ruff][10]: `ruff check --fix clp_ffi_py tests`
   * This performs linting according to PEPs.
 You should review and add any changes to your PR.
+* [gersemi][9]: `gersemi -i -l 100 --list-expansion favour-expansion CMakeLists.txt`
+  * This formats CMakeLists.txt.
+You should review and add any changes to your PR.

 Note that `docformatter` should be run before `black` to give Black the [last][12].